jennymai10/tetress-game-agent/README.md

 alias python=python3

-## To check python versions: python --version  AND  python3 --version
+## To check python versions:

+python --version

+python3 --version

 ## How to run a game: